Shahi Exports Unveils New Brand Identity on 50th Anniversary | Business

 - India

-Shahi Exports, India's largest apparel manufacturer, has marked its 50th anniversary with a major rebranding initiative.
-This milestone heralds a fresh chapter for the company, emphasizing its dedication to ethical practices and sustainable innovation.
+NewsVoir New Delhi [India], November 12: In a major milestone, Shahi Exports, renowned as India's largest apparel manufacturer and exporter, has embarked on a significant rebranding journey to honor its 50th anniversary.
+This rebranding effort underscores the company's enduring dedication to ethical practices and sustainable innovation.

-Founded by Mrs. Sarla Ahuja in 1974, Shahi Exports began as a small home-based operation and has since evolved into a global leader in apparel manufacturing.
-With over fifty factories scattered across eight Indian states, Shahi maintains 80% vertical integration in its garment-making process.
+From humble beginnings in 1974, when Sarla Ahuja started the company from a modest home setup, Shahi Exports has blossomed into a global leader in apparel manufacturing.
+With over fifty factories spread across eight Indian states and 80 percent vertical integration in its processes, Shahi stands as a testament to innovation and growth.
+The brand now sports a revamped visual identity, complete with a new logo featuring a gradient color shift from teal to purple, signifying clarity and wisdom.

-The new brand image includes a vibrant logo with a gradient palette symbolizing clarity and wisdom, while the new tagline, "Manufacturing with a purpose," underscores the company's long-standing mission.
-Harish Ahuja, Chairperson, stated this rebrand mirrors Shahi's values and vision for sustainable fashion.
+Harish Ahuja, Chairperson and Managing Director of Shahi Exports, expressed pride in how the rebranding echoes their 50-year journey, aiming to encapsulate their value-driven mission.
+With a diverse workforce of nearly 100,000, Shahi's vertically integrated operations continue to emphasize growth, ethical practices, and environmental responsibility, reaffirming their role as a preferred choice in the global apparel industry.

 (With inputs from agencies.)